swapnasamirshukla/Hackathons/MachineHack/Dec Hackathon/Readme.md

-Application Type: indicates when the representative is an individual or joint Last week Pay: indicates how long (in weeks) a representative has paid EMI after batch enrolled Accounts Delinquent: number of accounts on which the representative is delinquent Total Collection Amount: total collection amount ever owed Total Current Balance: total current balance from all accounts Total Revolving Credit Limit: total revolving credit limit Loan Status: 1 = Defaulter, 0 = Non Defaulters
+Application Type: indicates when the representative is an individual or joint Last week Pay: indicates how long (in weeks) a representative has paid EMI after batch enrolled Accounts Delinquent: number of accounts on which the representative is delinquent Total Collection Amount: total collection amount ever owe Total Current Balance: total current balance from all accounts Total Revolving Credit Limit: total revolving credit limit Loan Status: 1 = Defaulter, 0 = Non Defaulters